All Episodes

 The dam really seems to be breaking wide open.

-This obstruction point is also impossible to look away from, because I think what he was really saying is Congress has a job to do.
+This obstruction point is also impossible to look away from, because I think what he was really saying is, Congress has a job to do.

-They now have the green light if they want it from Mueller's statement that it's the ball is in their court and now they've got to pick it up and run with it and do the right thing.
+The ball is in their court and now they've got to pick it up and run with it and do the right thing.

-The Democratic controlled Congress will have no choice but to open an impeachment inquiry into President Trump every single day that the president sits in that office, he's obstructing justice, right?
+The Democratic, Controlled Congress will have no choice but to open an impeachment inquiry into president Trump.

-That's that's what he would have said in English.
+That's what he would have said.

-The unrestrained and in this case, she knows that she gets one shot at this.
+If he had my potty mouth or you're unrestrained, and in this case, she knows that she gets one shot at this.

 If she blows it and they don't get him impeached in the House, they won't get him in the Senate, which is also a huge factor here.

-So the train whistles blowing, and Pelosi's got to make a decision.
+So the train whistle's blowing, and Pelosi's got to make a decision.

 And I think that's the tough question for her.

-It's always been are you willing to say no to impeachment?
+It's always been: are you willing to say no to impeachment?

 So what did they do?